absu07/computer-vision-task/README.md

 Follow these steps to set up the project on your local machine:

 1. Clone the Repository:
 First, clone the repository to your local machine using Git.

    git clone https://github.com/absu07/computer-vision-task.git

 2. Navigate to the Project Directory:
 Move into the project directory.

-   cd computer-vision-task
+   `cd computer-vision-task`

+3. Create a Virtual Environment:
+Create a new virtual environment using Anaconda with Python 3.12.4.

+   conda create --name myenv python=3.12.4